 Getting the iconic castle view

-Once the castle refurbishment is done, keep in mind that if you camp out for the front-row view of the castle, there will be people walking in front of you because that becomes a walkway.
+If you do decide to camp out for the front-row view of the castle, there will be people walking in front of you because that becomes a walkway.
 It can be very distracting and take away from your experience.
-Consider placing the tadpoles on shoulders or hold them up so they can see.
-Just be considerate of blocking those little ones behind you.
 It's not perfect, but sometimes the best places to view Disneyland fireworks are those where you can find room to see them.

-Watching Mickey’s Mix Magic near "it's a small world"
+Watching Disneyland fireworks near "it's a small world"

-One of the best places to view Mickeys Mix Magic is near "it's a small world."
-The projection is clearer on “it’s a small world” than at Main Street, U.S.A. (those shop windows, buntings and trees distort the view).
-This location is especially good for nights without the fireworks because the fireworks are off to the left and not central to the show.
+One of the best places to view Disneyland fireworks is near "it's a small world."
+The projections are clearest on “it’s a small world” and the fireworks are close by.
 The fireworks get shot off behind Toontown.
 (Mickey never seems to complain about that, does he?)
 While the show is off to the left of "it's a small world," you can see and hear the fireworks well.
 The clear view of the projections makes this a special viewing area.

 The viewing area can vary for this show.
-On nights with fireworks, they may close the "it’s a small world" ride and move the viewing area back, closer to the raised areas across from "it’s a small world."
+Sometimes cast members close the "it’s a small world" ride and move the viewing area back, closer to the raised areas across from "it’s a small world."
 They will put a rope up along the edge of the brick area.
-BONUS: You'll have a lot of choices in elevations with steps and raised areas that can get you above the crowd.
+BONUS: You'll have a lot of choices in elevation with steps and raised areas that can get you above the crowd.
 Other times, you can get closer to the fence in front of the ride.
 It depends on the winds at elevation.
-For past fireworks shows, this area tended to be way less crowded.
-For this show, with all of the refurbishments in the parks, we saw many people choosing this location.
-Losing the Hub and Rivers of America means more people squeezing in here.
-We did not experience lasers or snowfall in this location, but there are also no lasers at Main Street on nights without fireworks.
+For past fireworks shows, this area tended to be way less crowded, but we think the secret is out.
+You can still get great viewing at this location without the same time investment as a castle location.

 When should you hop in place?
-We saw cast members putting the ropes up 60- to 75 minutes before showtime on opening weekend with fireworks that night, and the area was filling in 60 minutes before showtime.
-That window may be a little closer to showtime on a weeknight.
-On nights without fireworks, the viewing area might get a little closer to the attraction and accommodate more people.
-We suggest bringing a blanket and sending a runner for turkey legs and chimichangas at Edelweiss snacks (they have Mobile Order) to snack on while you wait.
-Many people remained sitting on steps, benches and the ground right in and near the raised areas, which might good for tired families.
+Depending on other nighttime entertainment in the park, some nights are easier than others.
+If there is a nighttime parade, hop in place early for the parade and you will be in good shape to watch the fireworks that follow.
+On other nights, you can hop in place 20 to 60 minutes early, depending on park crowd levels.
+We suggest bringing a blanket and sending a runner for turkey legs and chimichangas at Edelweiss snacks (Mobile Order available) to snack on while you wait.
+Many people remain sitting on steps, benches and the ground right in and near the raised areas, which might be good for tired families.

-Here’s how to get the best view of Mickey’s Mix Magic at "it’s a small world."
+Here’s how to get the best view of Disneyland fireworks at "it’s a small world."
 You want a clean, clear view of the front panel under the clock face, so make sure that pesky attraction sign is out of your way.
 The sign has a hinge on the left.
-They will open the sign and keep it that way through the show, so position yourself so that you are not behind it and that it will not block your view of the show or the fireworks.
+Cast members will open the sign and keep it that way through the show, so position yourself so that you aren't behind it and that it won't block your view of the show or the fireworks.
 In general, you'll want the least-obstructed view of the entire front of the "it's a small world" facade.
 We like standing more to the right for this show.